lukensmall/pkg_ping/README.md

    A third ‘v’ will show verboseness in the ftp calls to mirrors.

-   A fourth 'v' will show dig output.
+   A fourth 'v' will show dns lookup output.

 -V will stop all output except error messages.
 It overrides all -v instances.